mccbc/notes/reviewer_comments.md

 1. The title may be too general as it does not actually mention the main novel aspects of the work and most people think that resonant scattering in a sphere is a solved problem.
 I suggest revising to include key words such as (semi-)analytic, BC corrections, or an impulse source, but I leave this up to the authors.

     - **The title has been changed to include the keywords relating to the novel aspects of the work, rather than a general description of the problem.
-Now includes "Boundary Conditions", "Time Dependence", and "Semi-Analytic Solution".**
+Now includes "Boundary Conditions".**

 2. I realize there may be a difference in style across fields, but I recommend more thorough citations of previous works.
 This is helpful for readers to better connect to other fields and appreciate the context of your results.

     - **References to several additional papers recommended by the reviewer have been included as indicated.**

 3. Very minor but I suggest removing redundant significant figures, i.e. replace xs = 0.0 with xs = 0 and tau0 = 1.0 x 10^7 with tau0 = 10^7.
 This is frequent and distracting.

+    - **TODO:**

 Abstract: